 Acne is a stranger to no one.
-Acne comes and goes, uninvited, as and when it wishes to and all we can do is pray that it leaves without a scar.
-Unsettling, yes, but we can get a step closer to understanding acne — keep your enemies close! — by analyzing it.
+Acne comes and goes with hormonal changes, uninvited, as and when it wishes to and all we can do is worry and pray that it leaves without a scar.
+Unsettling, yes, but we can get a step closer to understanding types of acne — keep your enemies close! — by analyzing it.

 Comedones are clogged pores filled with oil, dead skin and bacteria.
 When it is open, it is popularly known as ‘blackhead’ and when it is closed, we call it ‘whitehead’.
-Comedones are painless and easy to get rid of.
+Comedones are the most painless and easy to get rid of type of acne.
 You can try a vacuum patch, you could exfoliate, and you could even just use your fingers to remove them (but do consult with your doctor before you do).